 In early 2013, the TSA made a historic announcement that small knives were once again going to be allowed on planes.
 However, after receiving blowback from the public and strong resistance from the Association of Flight Attendants, the TSA decided to abandon the plan to allow small knives onboard.
 You can read more about the saga in our blog post detailing the whole incident.

 In short, regardless of how small it is, you are not allowed to carry any knife into the cabin of a plane.

 There is still some good news, though.
 You are allowed to check a knife in your luggage.
 Of course, if you're in the habit of putting your pocket knife in your pocket, there's a good chance you'll forget and end up walking through security.

-What happens if my pocket knife doesn't meet the requirements at security?
+What happens if my knife doesn't meet requirements at security?